aws-samples/aws-secure-environment-accelerator/README.md

 ## UPGRADES

 - Always compare your configuration file with the config file from the latest release to validate new or changed parameters or changes in parameter types / formats
 - Upgrades from versions prior to v1.1.4 require dropping the fw AND fwMgr deployments during the upgrade (i.e. simply comment out the fw and fwmgr sections before upgrade). \*\* See below.
-You can redeploy the firewalls after the upgrade.
+You can redeploy the firewalls using the Accelerator after the upgrade.
 If you miss this step, the perimeter stack will likely fail to rollback and require manual intervention before you can re-run the state machine without the fws and fwmgr configurations.

 \*\* If you have customized the FW configuration, make sure you have backed up the FW configs before upgrade.
 If you want your fw customizations automatically redeployed, simply add them into the appropriate firewall-example.txt configuration file.

-### Upgrade Steps (to v1.1.4)
+### Summary of Upgrade Steps (to v1.1.4)

 - Ensure a valid Github token is stored in secrets manager
 - Update the config file with new parameters and updated parameter types
 - Remove the **_fw_** AND **_fwmgr_** from the config file
 - Delete the Installer CFN stack (take note of the s3 bucket name first)
+  - If you are using a pre-existing GitHub token, you can simply Update the stack
 - Redeploy the Installer CFN stack using the latest template

 ## Configuration File Notes